Dozens of successful collaborations.

 And people are shocked when they learn that our wedding cost $400, and yet we’re just as married as they are.

-So I’ve got some wiring that has served me well in this area.
+So I’ve got some psychological wiring that has served me well.
 All else held equal, someone with fewer expenses stays in this game longer than someone with more.
 (Please note the difference between expenses and investments.)

 And I recommend setting aside at least six months of living expenses.
 This is leverage in any negotiation, and you’ll never have to take a gig just for the money.